christinavaldesera-gif/402.467_Applied-GIS-Fundamentals/labs/lab_03.md

 > ❓**Question:** Click to see the answer
 <details>
-  <summary>Did the fastest and shortest rotes follow the same path?</summary>
+  <summary>Did the fastest and shortest routes follow the same path?</summary>

   Often, they are different because speed limits and road types affect the fastest route.
   </details>